verchable/GenderDiversityCalc/README.md

 # GenderDiversityCalc

-GenderDiversityCalc is for understanding how much time women/men speaking and calculating a gender diversity ratio based on both total women and total men speaking time
+GenderDiversityCalc is for understanding how much time women/men speaking and calculating a gender diversity ratio based on both total women and total men speaking time.
+In each video, we detect and track all people and we understand the "talking" action.
+Moreover, we also apply gender recognition.
+Finally, we have exact times of people talking and total speaking time of female and male speakers.

+The original problem was proposed by [VRT](https://www.vrt.be/en/) (national public-service broadcaster for Belgium) and it was one of the major challenges opened by [European Data Incubator](https://edincubator.eu/).

 ## Installation